loading...

 city dam with pine treesShutterstock Image

-Although some of the signs you’ll see as we head to Tahoe City might advise you to turn left, please stick to the Shaka Guide route so that you come out on the right side of the road that leads to the North Lake Tahoe Visitor Center, and make it a point to stop there.
+Although some of the signs you’ll see as you head into Tahoe City might advise you to turn left, you should instead stick to the Shaka Guide route so that you come out on the right side of the road that leads to the North Lake Tahoe Visitor Center.

 21. Commons Beach, Gatekeepers & Basketmakers Museum